Linaro/documentation/Reference-Platform/CECommon/OE.md

 In this wiki, we assume that the reader is familiar with basic concepts of OpenEmbedded.

-The support for DragonBoard 410c is available in the [meta-qcom BSP layer](http://git.yoctoproject.org/cgit/cgit.cgi/meta-qcom).

-The support for HiKey is available in the [meta-96boards BSP layer](https://github.com/96boards/meta-96boards).
+The support for any board is available in the dedicated BSP Layers.
 These layers have been tested with OpenEmbedded Core layer, and are expected to work with any other standard layers and of course any OpenEmbedded based distributions.

 The Linux kernel used for these boards is the Reference Platform Kernel (RPK).
 The graphic stack is based on mesa:
 * using the freedreno driver for Dragonboard 410c
 * using the ARM Mali Utgard GPU driver for HiKey
+* using the ARM Mali 400 GPU driver for B2260

 ## OE Layers